-While there is no definitive answer to the length of processing it may be substantial, often take upwards of a year or more for completion.
-To receive a more tailored answer, contact one of our immigration lawyers for an initial consultation.
+While there is no definitive answer to the length of processing it may be substantial, often taking upwards of a year or more for completion.
+To receive a more tailored answer, contact a VisaNation Law Group immigration lawyer for an initial consultation.
 During that period, we’ll be better able to lay out a timeline for processing.

 What are the disadvantages of hardship waivers?

-As previously mentioned, the processing time can be quite discretionary, which means it’s not typically recommended to individuals with more than one application pending at a time.
+As previously mentioned, the processing time can be quite discretionary, which means it’s not typically recommended for individuals with more than one application pending at a time.

 How does your law firm ensure a favorable outcome?

 Our office has strategies in place to align your case with the most favorable outcome.
 Of course, it’s impossible to guarantee one result or another since it’s at the mercy of the U.S. Department of State and the U.S. Immigration Service.
 We will, however, do our best to advance your case toward the most favorable outcome.